 While a coach can’t prescribe medicine directly, they can of course refer you to a doctor if needed.

-A good coach however will work with you using effective and proven natural healing methods over the medium to long-term.
+A good coach however will work with you using effective methods, techniques and strategies over the medium to long-term.

 How often would I meet with my anti-burnout coach?